GhangeReality/GhangeReality/README.md

 - 👋 Hi, I’m @GhangeReality
 - 👀 I’m interested in burn my music
-- 🌱 I’m currently learning how the Preview is going on your changes and your ability to work with your website
+- 🌱 I’m currently learning how the Preview sound project
 - 💞️ I’m looking to collaborate on my synthesizers and my  studio
-- 📫 How to reach me ...
+- 📫 How to reach me .. call me Mr

 <!---
 GhangeReality/GhangeReality is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.